wizewizzard/aikamsoft-test-task/README.md

 - `input2.json` - one last month period (with weekends excluded)
 - `input3.json` - just one day with one purchase
 - `input4.json` - `input5.json` - are inputs that trigger an error
+- `input6.json` - an input that results into a blank `output.json` because dates are not present in the database

 ## Run Locally